ValkA/BraceletIOT/README.md

 - <2,Integer> - adds new data (such as temperature measurement by doctor).
 As an acknowledge bracelet sends # back.
 - <3,$time,$tsid,Integer> - update record [$time,$tsid] with new data (Integer 14bit max)
-- <4,Integer> - adds a record of headquarter communication (such as evacuation notification),
+- <4,Integer> - adds a record of headquarters communication (such as evacuation notification),
 $data can be an ID of something, better ask course staff As an acknowledge bracelet sends # back.
 - <5,Integer> - adds a record of blood pressure.